New Sidewalks Road Widening or New Streets Paving and Resurfacing Streetlight Requests Traffic Calming

 The Office of Transportation Planning and the Engineering Services Department administer the planning, design, and construction of most public roadways and sidewalks within the Raleigh city limits.
 The sections below provide information on how to request street and sidewalk improvements.

 View Report Street, Streetlight and Sidewalk Problems for information on reporting problems along city streets.

-The Office of Transportation Planning's Pedestrian Program and the Engineering Services Department's Petition Program work together to complete missing links in the City's sidewalk system, and to improve sidewalk connectivity.
+The Transportation and the Engineering Services Departments work together to complete missing links in the City's sidewalk system, and to improve sidewalk connectivity.

-To request a sidewalk along a high-volume street, contact Eric Lamb.
+To ask about the priority of a sidewalk along a higher-volume street, contact Paul Black.

 Sidewalks in residential neighborhoods and along low volume streets are usually built through the sidewalk petition process.

 Due to a backlog of successful sidewalk petitions, intake of new Sidewalk Petitions has been suspended through August of 2021.